Terms and Conditions of Awards

 The College pays financial aid scholarships, grants and student loans by direct credit to your student account on a semester basis.
 Your aid will be credited to your account as soon as possible after you have returned all required forms and classes have started.
 The payments typically begin after all drop and add activity is completed and the refund period has ended.
 Remember a change in enrollment will delay your refund.

 How do I pay for books?

 You may be able to charge your books if you have financial aid awards in excess of the amount needed to pay your tuition and fees.
-If you are able to receive a Bookstore voucher, a notice will appear on your WEBADVISOR account under the Student Communication Area, click on My Documents to see if this code on your account: Book Voucher Eligible.
+If you are able to receive a Bookstore voucher, a notice will appear on your Financial Aid Self Service account underneath My Bookstore Available Funds.
 If this code appears on your account and you are currently enrolled, you can go to the Bookstore and purchase your textbooks.
 Remember that a photo id is required and you have a designated time frame to use your voucher (Typically the first 2 weeks of the regular semester.).
 Vouchers expire as the payment process begins for the full traditional semester.

 Financial Aid Refund Checks

 If the amounts of your scholarship, grant, and student loan awards are more than the amount you owe to the College (on a semester basis), the College will refund the difference directly to you within 14 days after your financial aid is credited to your student account.